Tooth Abscess: Causes, Symptoms and Treatment

 Possible Complications of Tooth Abscesses

 An abscess may create an eruption or fistulae through the skin that leaks and drains pus into the mouth or through the cheek.
 More serious and dangerous, the abscess may erupt into the bone area and spread throughout the body, infecting surrounding tissue and possibly damaging nerves as it travels.
-A severe tooth abscess that has perforated bone and extended into the soft tissue can eventually progress into osteomyelitis (bone infection) and cellulitis (skin infection).
+A severe case that has perforated bone and extended into the soft tissue can eventually progress into osteomyelitis (bone infection) and cellulitis (skin infection).

-When left untreated, an advanced tooth abscess infection can eat away the jaw, leading to tooth loss and possible facial disfigurement as a result of compromised, soft facial bones.
+When left untreated, an advanced infection can eat away the jaw, leading to tooth loss and possible facial disfigurement as a result of compromised, soft facial bones.
 It can put you at greater risk of systemic (whole body) problems such as diabetic flare-ups, blood infection (septicaemia), breathing problems, heart disease and vascular infection.

-An example of a severe tooth abscess complication requiring immediate hospitalization is Ludwig's angina, a serious form of cellulitis that inflames the tissues of the floor of the mouth.
+An example of a severe abscess complication requiring immediate hospitalization is Ludwig’s angina, a serious form of cellulitis that inflames the tissues of the floor of the mouth.
 In extreme cases, this condition can close the air pathway and cause suffocation.